Saint Arsenije Sremac Serbian Orthodox Church: Оther denominations (1968–1993)

-As a Serbian Orthodox church (1993–present)
+Serbian Orthodox church (1993–present)

 In December 1969, the Bishop of Eastern America and Canada Sava (Vuković) – as requested of him by a number of residents of Oshawa – gave his blessing for the formation of a Church and School Congregation to be named after Saint Arsenije Sremac.
 A number of Serbian Canadian enthusiasts began the attempt to form a membership for the Church and School Congregation.
 As they didn't have the means to support a full-time priest, missionary priests would from time to time come to serve the Holy Liturgy in a rented Greek Orthodox church located at 261 Bloor Street East in Oshawa.
 This continued until the 1980s when the Church and School Congregation was closed and transferred over to the Saint Sava Serbian Orthodox Church and School Congregation of Toronto.

 With the formation of the Serbian Orthodox Eparchy of Canada and the instalment of its first bishop Georgije (Đokić), there was again a wish to renew Serbian Orthodox church life in Oshawa and its surrounding regions.
 At the annual diocesan meeting in Hamilton on February 5, 1993, approval was given to form the Saint Arsenije Sremac Serbian Orthodox Church and School Congregation in its current borders.
 On the same day, the Diocesan Council and Diocesan Court announced the decision to formally make this Church and School Congregation.

 Immediately upon forming the church community, it was decided to buy the former Presbyterian church located at 508 Byron Street South on the intersection of St John Street West in downtown Whitby.
 In early May 1993, the church was purchased for $285,000 and was transferred on June 11, 1993.
 The church was consecrated on October 9, 1993 by Bishop Georgije.
 Before the consecration, the church interior was re-ordered for Orthodox usage.
 After the arrival of a full-time priest, the iconostasis was made by iconographer Dragomir "Dragan" Marunić.
 An altar was made along with two choir stands, a church store and places for candles and icons.
 After that, with the donations of parishioners, everything else needed for an Orthodox church was ordered and purchased.
 The main noticeable remnants of the previous owners are the stained glass windows.

-The extra tier on the church steeple (crowned with finials) was replaced by a golden cupola which was installed in July 2012.
-On the eve of the feast of the Three Holy Hierarchs, Patriarch Irinej visited the church on February 11, 2016 and blessed an icon of Saint Arsenije Sremac which is done on canvas and mounted above the doors of the church nave.
+The extra tier on the church steeple (crowned with finials) was replaced by a golden cupola which was installed in 2012.
+On the eve of the feast of the Three Holy Hierarchs, Patriarch Irinej visited the church in 2016 and blessed an icon of Saint Arsenije Sremac which is done on canvas and mounted above the doors of the church nave.

-The Mala Gospojina Circle of Serbian Sisters also operates at the church.
-Through their initiative, funds were raised for the construction of a woodcut Тomb of Christ, which was installed and consecrated in February 2025.
+The Nativity of Mary Circle of Serbian Sisters also operates at the church.
+Through their initiative, funds were raised for the construction of a woodcut Тomb of Christ, which was installed and consecrated in 2025.
+A church library was established in March 2026.